Real Symmetric Matrices with Partitioned Eigenvalues: Acknowledgements

 \section{Acknowledgements}

-We thank M\'{a}ty\'{a}s Domokos, Mateusz Micha{\l}ek and Bernd Sturmfels for helpful discussions.
-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE 1752814.
+We thank Yulia Alexandr, Juliette Bruce, M\'{a}ty\'{a}s Domokos, Fulvio Gesmundo, Mateusz Micha{\l}ek and Bernd Sturmfels for helpful discussions.
+We also thank the anonymous referee for many helpful suggestions that improved the paper.
+This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No.~DGE 1752814.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.